Simple By Design

 What if your site had to pull weight?

-Case studies with real outcomes.
+Honestly.. it's the stuff that feels real.
+Case studies with actual outcomes.
 Not "we won a case" but "here's what happened and why it mattered."
-Anonymized if you need to, but specific.
+Anonymized if you need to, but specific. that's Cialdini's social proof in action.. people trust stories more than claims.

 Video intros from the actual attorneys.
 Not corporate headshots.
 Not stock footage.
-Just... a person talking.
+Just.. a person talking. that's authority you can feel. does more than most firms realize.

 Real-time availability.
-Let them book you without the back-and-forth.
+Let them book without the back-and-forth.

 It's not rocket science.
 It's just honesty at scale.